man27382210/tutorial-graphql/docs/README.md

 ## Who is this training for?

-* You need to have a good grasp of Javascript, ES6, and React
+* You need to have a good grasp of Javascript, ES6, Typescript, and React

 ## What you will learn